 - Metallosis — This is a build-up of metal levels in the blood and/or body tissue.
 This occurs with metal-on-metal artificial hip cups and balls.

 - Loosening components — The ball fits tightly into the cup at first, and it won’t move.
 But over time, this can loosen.
 Activity levels (how much impact you’re placing on the prosthesis), age, sex, and weight all play a role in this loosening.
-Loosening is often the result of weakening of bone around the hip replacement.
+Loosening is often the result of the weakening of bone around the hip replacement.
 The weakened bone then allows the hip replacement to become loose and wobble.

 - Inflammation of tissue — The hip area becomes swollen, warm, red, and often painful.
 This could be due to failure and/or infection.

 Hip Replacement Surgery FAQs

 Should I have physical therapy prior to hip replacement surgery?

 There are two purposes to having some physical therapy prior to your hip replacement.
 First, you will record a baseline of information with your physical therapist.
 This will include measurements of your current pain levels, functional abilities, and the movement and strength of each hip.